MAJ Antonio Mendoza

 He is an Army adjutant general officer (AG, 42B) and prior-service enlisted Marine.
 He enlisted in the U.S. Marine Corps and was assigned to the 1st Marine Division, 3rd Battalion, 1st Marines at Camp Pendleton, California, from 1998-2003.
-After a combat deployment to Iraq in support of Operation Iraqi Freedom, MAJ Mendoza attended the University of Wisconsin at Whitewater.
+After a combat deployment to Iraq in support of Operation Iraqi Freedom, Mendoza attended the University of Wisconsin at Whitewater.
 He was commissioned as a second lieutenant through the ROTC program, earning a bachelor's degree with honors in sociology.

 M.A., Human Resources Management - Webster University